Judy Albright - Designer and Publisher

-We enter into Holy Week in a matter of days—those full, quiet, sacred days when we walk with Jesus toward the cross, the empty tomb, and resurrection.
-An expansive life means we are fully present to all that Holy Week contains: awe, beauty, and pain.
-However, we don’t do it alone.
-We face it as a community of faith, rooted in God’s love, together journeying toward new life in Christ.
+We enter Holy Week in a matter of days—those full, quiet, sacred days when we walk with Jesus toward the cross, the empty tomb, and resurrection.
+I hope that each of us can be fully present to all that Holy Week contains: awe, beauty, and pain.
+Together, we face these days as a community of faith, rooted in God's love, together journeying toward new life in Christ.
 This year, I hope you join us in celebrating Palm Sunday, Maundy Thursday, Good Friday, and Easter Sunday here at church and around Middlebury.

 Holy Week at MiddUCC

 All are welcome.
 God bless you in these holy days.

 On Easter Sunday, our nursery room will not be staffed in order to let our workers sit in the sanctuary with their families during worship.
 But the space is available to use if a parent/caregiver would like to come to the nursery and stay with their child.
 Thank you for understanding.

 Congratulations to Baker, Eva, Lucy, and Margaret—our nursery care workers—on successfully completing Pediatric First Aid and CPR training through the American Heart Association.
 They recently spent a Saturday afternoon taking the training class and are now officially certified!